Don’t Hire a Cheap Ghostwriter

-However, if you hire an ultra cheap writer, I can tell you from experience that you’ll most likely need to rewrite the book yourself or hire another ghostwriter, who will scrap the cheap version and start over.
+If you hire an ultra cheap writer, I can tell you from experience that you’ll most likely need to rewrite the book yourself or hire a second ghostwriter, who will scrap the cheap version and start over.

 I had a client who was wrestling with this very scenario.
 My bid for her book was within my normal range, but she was getting very attractive offers from other sources.
 Mine was average, but she had trouble ignoring one bid which came in well under $5,000!